Government & Public Safety10 min read

 Ohio Notary Public Exam Overview

-The Ohio Notary Public Exam is administered on behalf of the Ohio Secretary of State.
-Ohio modernized its notary laws in 2019 with the Notary Public Modernization Act, which introduced education and examination requirements.
+The Ohio Notary Public Exam is administered by authorized education and testing providers on behalf of the Ohio Secretary of State.
+Ohio modernized its notary laws in 2019 with the Notary Public Modernization Act (Senate Bill 263), which moved commissioning from the county courts to the Secretary of State and added mandatory education and testing for new non-attorney notaries.

-Passing this exam qualifies you to become an Ohio Notary Public—serving nearly 12 million residents in one of the nation's most populous states with the added benefit of a 5-year commission term.
+Passing this exam qualifies you to become an Ohio Notary Public, serving one of the nation's most populous states with a 5-year commission term.
+This guide reflects the current Ohio Revised Code Chapter 147 rules in effect for 2026, including the April 2025 fee changes.

 Exam Format at a Glance